 2. The principle of least privilege and zero trust

-The principle of least privilege is designed to limit user access rights only to resources users need.
+What is the principle of least privilege?
+In brief, the principle of least privilege is designed to limit user access rights only to resources users need.
 The zero trust approach adds mandatory user and device authentication before allowing access to critical assets.
 Both practices can help you:

 - Granularly configure user access privileges based on needs